 Distance vs Accuracy

 Hitting the golf ball a mile can be a confidence booster and impress everyone around you, but if you aren’t hitting it where you want, this can be a problem.
-If a regular flex driver hits the ball long but inaccurately, you may want to consider a stiffer shaft.
+You may want to consider a stiffer shaft if a regular flex driver hits the ball long but inaccurately.

 The stiffer shafts should give you more control over your swing without having to swing faster, provided you have the right club in your hands.